donbing/Bitbot/docs/etsy_blurb.md

  - 16GB micro-sd card, with custom software designed for ease of use, low maintainance and reliability.

 Features:
+ - Bitbot is continually being developed, we are very receptive to new feature suggestions!
  - Configuration web-page, allows you to select you preferred currency or stock, as well as full access to styling the chart plots and other fun enhancements.
  - Easy to connect to your home WiFi.
 Bit-Bot has a bitlt-in WiFi access point that will allow you to easily connect it from any WiFi enabled device.
  - Attractive candle graph of varying timeframes/candle widths.